Kunzea serotina: Predators, parasites, and diseases

 The Kunzea serotina and other Kunzea spp. are not grazed by any livestock or browsing animal, but the flower provides a source of food (nectar) for the native bees, birds, gecko, flies, moths and beetles.
-Ochrocydus huttoni (kanuka longhorn) larvae is a pest that drills tunnels into the stem of the living K. serotina stem.
+Ochrocydus huttoni (kanuka longhorn) larvae are a pest that drills tunnels into the stem of the living K. serotina stem.
 Kunzea serotina is also regarded as a weed by farmers, as it can easily colonize pasture land.

 Other information

 Kunzea serotina was first recognized by W. Colenso in 1849 in Makaroro River and was also recognized by Allan in 1961 then later was first described in 2014.
-Before it was recognized and described it was known to the Maori people as “makahikatoa” meaning “white-wood”.
+Before it was recognized and described it was known to the Māori people as “makahikatoa” meaning “white-wood”.
 K. serotina is not a species that is threatened or at risk but abundant through New Zealand.
 Kunzea serotina has been used in restoration projects, such as Eyrewell Forest in North Canterbury because, as mentioned above in Predators, Parasites, and Diseases it is not eaten by grazing animals making it useful to spread further than fenced off restoration areas.
 This is by ways of germination and not being disturbed by grazing livestock.